onflow/nft-storefront/docs/documentation.md

 Complete transaction can be viewed [here](https://github.com/onflow/nft-storefront/blob/main/transactions/sell_item.cdc).

-`saleCut` only supports a single token receiver type and therefore beneficiaries of a saleCut can also only receive the token type used for the purchase.
+`saleCut` only supports a single token receiver type and therefore beneficiaries of a `saleCut` can also only receive the token type used for the purchase.
 To support different token types for saleCuts we recommend using the [FungibleTokenSwitchboard](https://github.com/onflow/flow-ft/blob/master/contracts/FungibleTokenSwitchboard.cdc) contract.
-The contract defines a generic receiver for fungible tokens which itself handles routing of tokens to the respective vault for that token type.
+The contract defines a generic receiver for fungible tokens which can be configured to receive multiple token types.
 Learn more about this [here](https://github.com/onflow/flow-ft#fungible-token-switchboard).

 ## Enabling marketplace commissions for NFT sales